openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 - ANDES: A25 (32-bit) and AX25 (64-bit)
 - Frontgrade Gaisler: NOEL-V

-On the FPGA side, CV32A6 is a technology-independent alternative to these proprietary cores:
+On the FPGA side, CV32A6 is a vendor-neutral alternative to these proprietary cores:
 - Xilinx: Microblaze
 - MicroChip: Mi-V
 - Intel: Nios-II, Nios-V